Energy-Pathways-Group/GLOceanKit/Matlab/WaveVortexModel/Documentation/WebsiteDocumentation/developers-guide/class-annotations.md

 - `+[rootClassName]FromGroup` which calls the above, and returns a newly constructed instance, and finally
 - `+[rootClassName]FromFile` which calls the above, and returns a newly constructed instance.

-Implementation of `+[rootClassName]FromGroup` should use `CAAnnotatedClass.canInitializeDirectlyFromGroup` to confirm that the required properties are present, followed by `CAAnnotatedClass.variablesFromGroup` to fetch the properties.
+Implementation of `+[rootClassName]FromGroup` should use `CAAnnotatedClass.canInitializeDirectlyFromGroup` or `CAAnnotatedClass.throwErrorIfMissingProperties` to confirm that the required properties are present, followed by `CAAnnotatedClass.propertyValuesFromGroup` to fetch the properties.

 These are all fairly trivial to implement using the supported functions, but they must be implemented.